AT&T outage disrupts some 911 calls as tens of thousands lose service

 AT&T says it has restored about three-fourths of its cellphone network after tens of thousands of customers in cities across the country lost service overnight, causing frustration and concern about disruptions to 911 dispatches.

 Around 3:30 a.m.
 ET Thursday, outages reported by downdetector.com suddenly spiked from just a handful, peaking at more than 73,000 by around 8:20 a.m.
 ET.
-By late morning, however, the number of reports to the website appeared to be trending down.
+By 1:48 p.m.
+ET, however, the number of reports to the website were down to just over 4,000.

 In a statement emailed to NPR at 11:30 a.m.
 ET, AT&T said: "Some of our customers are experiencing wireless service interruptions this morning.
 Our network teams took immediate action and so far about three-quarters of our network has been restored.
 We are working as quickly as possible to restore service to remaining customers."